prettydiff/share-file-systems/documentation/modal.md

 * **agentType** - Whether the modal's agent is of type *device* or *user*.
 * **content** - A DOM node containing the modal's content that is appended to the modal's content body.
 * **focus** - The DOM element holding the current focus, similar to `document.activeElement` but can apply to elements that don't normally hold a focus.
+* **footer** - An optional custom content area separate from and following the modal's primary content area for us by things like a file navigate status bar or text message input area.
 * **history** - File Navigator type modal's retain a history of prior locations.
 This is necessary for the *back* button's operation.
-* **height** - Determines the height of the modal.
+* **height** - Determines the height of the modal's content area.
+Optional footer elements generate height in addition to this value.
 The default is 400, which is 400 pixels.
 * **id** - The unique identifier for the given modal.
 This usually created dynamically as the modal is created unless the modal already exists upon page load.
 * **inputs** - An array of buttons to appear in the modal.
 See the next section for a description of the buttons available.
 * **left** - The horizontal location of the modal as measured by the distance it's left side is offset from the left edge of the content area in pixels.